At‑a‑Glance

 3) Route the Hoses

-4) Gravity-Flow Check (No Power Yet)
+4) Gravity-Flow Check (Before Any Power)

-- Open the hose bib fully.
+- Open the hose bib all the way.

 6) Electrical — Connect It Correctly (Very Important)